 Bow was the headquarters of the East London Federation of the Suffragettes.
 Led by Sylvia Pankhurst, it was an offshoot of the ‘Women’s Social and Political Union’.
-Sylvia, the daughter of Emmeline and sister of Christabel, was a campaigner for more than just the vote, she opened a nursery, a cost-price restaurant and a co-operative toy factory.
-All with view to try and improve the conditions of the women of the East End, one of the country’s most deprived areas.
+Sylvia was the daughter of Emmeline and sister of Christabel.
+She was a campaigner for more than just the vote.
+She opened a nursery, a cost-price restaurant and a co-operative toy factory.
+All with view to try and improve the conditions of the women of the East End.
+This was one of the country’s most deprived areas.

-A vocal advocate for working class women she also published a newspaper called the Woman’s Dreadnought and often spoke out at venues across the East End, much to the ire of the authorities.
-She was arrested and sent to prison eight times between 1913 and 1914 suffering force feeding on each occasion.
+A vocal advocate for working class women.
+She also published a newspaper called the Woman’s Dreadnought.
+The name Sylvia Pankhurst became well known as she would speak out across East London.
+This was much to the ire of the authorities.
+Pankhurst was arrested and sent to prison eight times between 1913 and 1914.
+There she would suffer force feeding on each occasion.

-Sylvia Pankhurst came to Bow in 1912 to campaign for George Lansbury who was standing for parliament under a ‘Votes for Women’ banner having resigned his seat in order to do so.
-Lansbury didn’t win that time but on seeing the poverty of women in the East End Sylvia decided to stay and set about shaping her campaign for suffrage amongst the working poor of the area.
+Sylvia Pankhurst arrived in East London during 1912 to campaign for George Lansbury.
+He was standing for parliament under a ‘Votes for Women’ banner having resigned his seat in order to do so.
+Lansbury didn’t win but on seeing the poverty of women in the East End Sylvia decided to stay.
+She set about shaping her campaign for suffrage amongst the working poor of the area.

-So for this post I thought I’d follow in the footsteps of Sylvia as she established the East London Federation of Suffragettes in Bow.
-Exploring some of the key spots to find out a bit more about the locations, where to find them, what they look like now and what happened within them.
+I thought I’d follow in the footsteps of Sylvia as she established the East London Federation of Suffragettes in Bow.
+Exploring some of the key spots to find out a bit more about the locations.
+Where to find them, what they look like now and what happened within them.
 The area has changed a lot, so you will need to use your imagination.
 Some of the areas have been completely wiped from the map.
-Since Sylvia lived in the area it has transformed, mainly as the result of slum clearances and the bombs of the second world war.
+Since Sylvia lived in the area it has transformed.
+Mainly as the result of slum clearances and the bombs of the second world war.

-198 Bow Road – Sylvia Pankhurst’s shop and the Bow Branch of the Women’s Social and Political Union
+198 Bow Road – The Bow Branch of the Women’s Social and Political Union

-It’s no longer there sadly, the area where it was having been completely obliterated, destroyed entirely by the London County Council in 1933 as part of an extensive slum clearance programme.
-It’s a great shame, it was once the heart of Bow with back to back houses and warrens of little alleys, nowadays it would be full of character, then it would have more than likely have been a tough place to live.
-Now 198 Bow Road’s approximate location is on the site of Canterbury House, the social housing that was built in its place.
+It’s no longer there sadly.
+The area where it was having been completely obliterated.
+Destroyed entirely by the London County Council in 1933 as part of an extensive slum clearance programme.
+It’s a great shame.
+It was once the heart of Bow with back to back houses and warrens of little alleys.
+Nowadays it would be full of character.
+Then it would more than likely have been a tough place to live.
+Now 198 Bow Road’s approximate location is on the site of Canterbury House.
+This is the social housing that was built in its place.